NaturalNode/natural/README.md

 String Distance
 ----------------------
-Natural provides an implementation of of the Jaro-Winkler string distance measure.
+Natural provides an implementation of the Jaro-Winkler string distance measuring algorithm.
-This will return a number between 0 and 1 of how closely the strings match (0 = not at all, 1 = exact match)
+This will return a number between 0 and 1 which tells how closely the strings match (0 = not at all, 1 = exact match):

     var natural = require('natural');
     console.log(natural.JaroWinklerDistance("dixon","dicksonx"))